 Either way, today Machu Picchu serves as a highly desired destination of hundreds of thousands of people a year!
-Crowds gather by the masses to see the beautiful sun set over one of the most famous manmade wonders of the world.
-Furthermore, Machu Picchu was also designated a UNESCO World Heritage site in 1983.
+Crowds gather by the masses to see the beautiful sunset over one of the most famous manmade wonders of the world.
+Furthermore, Machu Picchu has also designated a UNESCO World Heritage site in 1983.

 Next on our adventure of uncovering the mysterious history of Ancient Americas, we will travel North from our last destination in South America, and land in Central America.
 The great Maya Empire once stretched across present-day Mexico south to Nicaragua.
-Maya structures were comprised of extensive stone settlements, modern-day tools are still shedding light on the complexity of.
+Maya structures were comprised of extensive stone settlements, and modern-day tools are still shedding light on the complexity.
 (Daniels; p.
-80) People of the time farmed corn and paid important mind to watching the stars.
+80) People of the time farmed corn and paid important mind to watch the stars.
 (Daniels; p.80)

 Fast forward to the year 1937.
 A woodcutter stumbles upon carved erect stone monuments in the forests of modern-day Belize.
 Turns out, it was quite the discovery to come across!
 Known by the Spanish name, Caracol, the woodcutter had just so happened to re-discover a pre-historic city; one of the major metropolises of the Great Maya Empire!
 (Daniels; p.
 83) Initially, archeologists surveyed the area throughout 1952-1953.
 However, it wasn’t until 1985, a team lead by archeologists Diane and Arlen Chase of the University of Central Florida, started excavation of the jungle site on a more extensive scale.